SteveGaoQX/BayTetra/README.md

 }

 ## 3.Now you can proceed to install the BayTetra package using BayTetra_0.1.0.tar.gz (using local file)
-install.packages("BayTetra_0.1.0.tar.gz", repos = NULL), which is a source file, and the binary file name is "BayTetra_0.1.0_R_x86_64-pc-linux-gnu.tar.gz"
+install.packages("/path/to/BayTetra_0.1.0.tar.gz", repos = NULL, type = "source"), which is a source file, and the binary file name is "BayTetra_0.1.0_R_x86_64-pc-linux-gnu.tar.gz"\n

+\textcolor{red}{Notice: This Package need C++ Compiler, please make sure the C compiler is working on the machine, otherwise it will raise error when installing}.

 ## 4.Example_code.R provides an example of how to quickly implements the BayTetra